In Concert: Guns N’ Roses

 The ever-lovable Bumblefoot’s guitar work during the show was awesome but, then again, what would you expect from the guy?
 He’s the consummate guitarist.
 DJ Ashbar?
 Great!
 I know!
 I know!
 He ain’t Slash.
 Get over it.
 Slash is gone and isn’t likely ever to come back to GNR.
 Ashbar brings his own magic to the band.
 He faithfully delivers the licks to the tunes while putting his own distinguishable mark to them.
 If you can’t get over Slash not being in the band, then don’t waste your time showing up for the show.
 Be warned: by doing so, you’ll miss out on some phenomenal guitar work.

 Having played all the fan favorites, Guns N’ Roses left the crowd exhausted but satisfied.
-There are still dates left on the tour so, if you’re a GNR fan, click here to see if they’re going to be at a city or town near you.
+You'll definitely want to catch GNR if they're playing anywhere near you.